sarika2446/ece4160/lab4.md

 I found, using a protractor, that the output was off by about 5 degrees from the measured value, on average, which is pretty accurate.

-I then tapped the IMU to generate noise, recorded the pitch and roll data, and performed an FFT on them using Python.
+I then tapped the IMU to generate noise, recorded the pitch and roll data, and performed FFTs on them using Python.

 ![Unknown-15](https://user-images.githubusercontent.com/123786420/220551371-8e603e1a-3005-499b-b816-4769fabcd6af.png)